Parable of the Renegades

 “So, what now?”
 Lucas asked, also gazing at the contract.

-Following her, Lucas rotated on his behind until he could cross his arms on the memory foam mattress and use them like a pillow.
+Following her, Lucas rotated on his behind until he could cross his arms on the memory foam mattress and use them as a pillow.
 There was so much to take in.
 He wanted to sleep on his dilemma and leave it to the Lucas of 7 am, but every time he tried to drift away into his dreams, burns seeped into his injuries and brought him back.
 The worst he had were all located behind him, especially that diagonal gash that covered more than half his torso.
 There was no point in trying to let the world turn without him for a while.

 He had to use this time to think.
 What Rio requested was beginning to seem odd.
 Come up with a decision?
 He only had one sensible choice, right?
 If Rio became convinced he would not do the tasks she bestowed upon him, the violated contract will kill him without a second thought.